codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ## Prerequisites

-Signing iOS applications requires [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.
-You can upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or use the automatic code signing option where Codemagic takes care of code signing and signing files management on your behalf.
+Signing your iOS apps requires the [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.
+You can:
+- **Manaully** upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or,
+- Use the **automatic code signing** option where Codemagic takes care of code signing and signing files management on your behalf.

 Read more about the two options below.

 {{<notebox>}}
 Under the hood, we use [Codemagic CLI tools](https://github.com/codemagic-ci-cd/cli-tools) to perform iOS code signing ⏤ these tools are open source and can also be [used locally](../cli/codemagic-cli-tools/) or in other environments.
-More specifically, we use the [xcode-project utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/README.md) for preparing the code signing properties for the build, the [keychain utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md) for managing macOS keychains and certificates, and the [app-store-connect utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/README.md) for creating and downloading code signing certificates and provisioning profiles.
+More specifically, we use:
+- [xcode-project utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/README.md) for preparing the code signing properties for the build
+- [keychain utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md) for managing macOS keychains and certificates
+- [app-store-connect utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/README.md) for creating and downloading code signing certificates and provisioning profiles.

 The latter makes use of the App Store Connect API for authenticating with Apple Developer Portal.
 {{</notebox>}}

 ## Automatic code signing

-In order to use automatic code signing and have Codemagic manage signing certificates and provisioning profiles on your behalf, you need to configure API access to App Store Connect.
+You need to **configure API access** to App Store Connect to use automatic code signing and have Codemagic manage signing certificates and provisioning profiles on your behalf.

 ### Creating the App Store Connect API key